vensder/hello-world-in-plain-c/README.md

 # Hello World in Plain C

-Just to test CI/CD for C.
+Just to test CI for C.

 ```bash
 make